rauc/rauc/docs/integration.rst

   CONFIG_BOOTCHOOSER=y
   CONFIG_STATE=y

-To enable write reading and writing the required state variables, you also have to add the ``barebox-state`` tool from the `dt-utils
+To enable reading and writing of the required state variables, you also have to add the ``barebox-state`` tool from the `dt-utils
 <https://git.pengutronix.de/cgit/tools/dt-utils/>`_ repository to your
 systems rootfs.